hms-networks/ixxat-vci4-dotnet-wrapper/README.md

     PS> .\build.ps1 -Version=4.1.0 -AssemblyKeyFile=mykeyfile.snk

-For more information have a look at the build script .\build.ps1 and the msbuild project .\vci4net.prj.
+For more information have a look at the build script .\build.ps1

 ### Prerequisites

-- VisualStudio 2022
+- VisualStudio 2008
 - nuget.exe client version 6.3.0
-- Sandcastle Help File Builder version 2021.11.7.0
+- optional Sandcastle Help File Builder version 2021.11.7.0

 The VCI4 .NET wrapper sits on top of the VCI4 C++ API so you need the VCI4 driver setup installed.